kanalu/kanalu/README.md

-- 👋 Hi, I’m @kanalu
+- 👋 Hi, I’m @kanalu!
-I'm going to update this page sometime soon...
+- I'm going to update this page sometime soon...

 <!---
 kanalu/kanalu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.